-For information about the network boot method, see [ Client-configuration > Autoinst-pxeboot > Install via the Network ].
+For information about the network boot method, see Client-configuration > Autoinst-pxeboot.

 The removable medium method allows you to bypass these network constraints.
 However, it assumes the machine is able to read CD-ROMs or USB keys, and boot from them.
 It also requires physical access to the client machine.